-In addition to performing a comprehensive psychiatric examination, evaluators are asked to determine function before claims of disability, workplace, and other environmental disincentives to returning to work, claimant veracity, and claimant motivation.
-Evaluators inquire about circumstances of any prior periods of disability.
-Has the claimant been
+In addition to performing a comprehensive psychiatric examination, evaluators are asked to determine function before claims of disability, workplace, and other environmental disincentives to returning to work, claimant veracity, and claimant motivation.113 Evaluators inquire about circumstances of any prior periods of disability.
+Has the claimant been the object of supervisory criticism or discipline?
+Have the claimant's workplace conditions changed substantially?
+Can the claimant's account of disability be corroborated by medical records or by third parties?
+What is the claimant's level of function outside the workplace?
+Is it congruent with the claimed workplace impairments?

-An evaluee's pre- and postdisability income, disability benefits, and financial status may clarify the potential significance of financial factors in the evaluee's motivation to return to work.
-111,116
+An evaluee's pre- and postdisability income, disability benefits, and financial status may clarify the potential significance of financial factors in the evaluee's motivation to return to work.^{111,116}